Final report for ONC18-049

 Virtual Farm Tour Videos

 Virtual farm tour videos for each of the 6 pioneer farms were recorded during the 2018 growing season and published over fall and winter 2018.
 All videos are archived on the Savanna Institute’s website and YouTube channel.
-To date, the videos have so far received 78,222 online views.
+To date, the videos have received over 80,000 online views.
 A list to the videos with links is here:

-Farm Maps – The farm maps of each pioneer farm that will accompany the virtual farm tour videos are almost complete and should be released in early spring.
+The farm maps of each pioneer farm that accompany the virtual farm tour videos provide critical landscape and spatial context that cannot be understood via the videos alone.

-79% of Nutshells attendees reported that the knowledge gained was “Extremely helpful” or “Very helpful”.
-A further 17% of Nutshell attendees reported that the knowledge gained was “Moderately helpful” or “A little helpful”.
-Finally, just 4% of Nutshell attendees reported that the knowledge gained was “Not at all helpful”.
+79% of viewers/attendees reported that the knowledge gained was “Extremely helpful” or “Very helpful”.
+A further 17% of viewers/attendees reported that the knowledge gained was “Moderately helpful” or “A little helpful”.
+Finally, just 4% of viewers/attendees reported that the knowledge gained was “Not at all helpful”.

 Designing a Silvopasture Polyculture for Hogs